haileyajohnson/GEOAppS/README.md

 # GEOAppS

-The Geoscience Experiements and Observations Application Suite (GEOAppS) is a collection of interactive numerical models that provide visualizations of coastal processes.
+The Geoscience Experiments and Observations Application Suite (GEOAppS) is a collection of interactive numerical models that provide visualizations of coastal processes.
 The suite can be customized to include/exclude models by updated the config.xml.
 The current models included by default are:
 * Wave refraction
 * Wave-induced alongshore sediment transport